lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 ## Overview and Purpose

 As Mexico is listed in the top 5 countries with the most COVID death rate , we are going to look into the factors that may be significantly relevant to death, based on which we would like to classify the high risks group and the low risk groups in face with COVID.
 <br>At the end of the analysis, we are planning to use the machine learning model to provide the initial screening of the patients who are infected with COVID, and classify them into high risk or low risk group for further diagnosis and treatment.

 ## Hypothesis and Data Preprocessing

-<br>Data Source of this Machine Learning Analysis: COVID patient data released by [**Mexico Government**](https://datosabiertos.salud.gob.mx/gobmx/salud/datos_abiertos/datos_abiertos_covid19.zip), which includes basic info of patients, as well as the status of underlying medical conditions, hospitalization status and deceased info.
+Data Source of this Machine Learning Analysis: COVID patient data released by [**Mexico Government**](https://datosabiertos.salud.gob.mx/gobmx/salud/datos_abiertos/datos_abiertos_covid19.zip), which includes basic info of patients, as well as the status of underlying medical conditions, hospitalization status and deceased info.
 The main analysis is based on 3.5 million rows of data, a sample of the full database.
 <br> The hypothesis is that, patients who have medical underlying conditions are more likely to run into severe situation, even death from COVID infection, and are supposed to be classified as high risk group of COVID.
 <br>A glance of columns, data types and initial data preprocessing decision as follows:

 ![data_and_preprocessing](./Image/data_and_preprocessing.png)

 <br>As the end goal is to create a Machine Learning model and make predications of high/low risk groups of COVID, we are going to focus on the data: